 Jaco, Costa Rica is a small town that has become one of the main touristic regions of Costa Rica.
 This is because of the beautiful beach, and the nearby natural beauties.
-It is a place where you can also spend a lot of time wandering around, shopping and visiting the restaurants and bars.
+It is a place where you can also spend a lot of time wandering around, shopping, and visiting restaurants and bars.

 There are also tons of adventures to be had in the surrounding forest and off of the coast for adventurers, nature lovers, and people of all ages.